 Baking soda can also remove burn marks caused by fire or other accidents on a concrete driveway.
 Cleaning severe burn marks will not be easy, but it is not impossible to do.
 Since strong chemicals can degrade the concrete driveway surface, not everyone is comfortable using them — so they turn to gentler products like baking soda and water instead.

-Here’s how you remove burn marks on a concrete driveway:
+Here’s how you remove burn marks on a concrete driveway with baking soda:

 - Wet the burned area using water first.